-- consistently with the market information available at the valuation date; - based on an objective and reliable approach; and - In line with the regulatory framework in force locally.
+- consistently with the market information available at the valuation date; - based on an objective and reliable approach; and - in line with the regulatory framework in force locally.

-The BE is calculated gross of reinsurance, without deduction of amounts ceded to reinsurers.
+The BE gross of reinsurance is calculated as the present value of probable future cash flows arising from pay-outs to policyholders and management costs incurred in administration of these commitments through to their maturity, less any premiums receivable under portfolio contracts (subject to contract boundaries).
 Uncertainty is inevitable in the calculation of the BE and is compensated by the consistent application and monitoring of assumptions.